ahettlin/BHSTools-MQTT/README.md

 ## Setup and Running the Client

 ### Dependencies
 1. This code depends on the [BHSTools](https://github.com/flarn2006/BHSTools) source.
 You will need to clone that repository into a folder named `BHSTools` in the root directory of this project.
+Runing `git clone https://github.com/flarn2006/BHSTools.git` in the root directory should accomplish that.
 2. MQTT functionality is provided by the Paho MQTT library.
 It should be installed with `pip install paho-mqtt` if it isn't already available.

 ### Configuration